|Best for YouTube beginners (Windows)||NCH VideoPad||SEE IT||

 - Upgrading to DaVinci Resolve Studio is expensive

 Resolve combines an entire post-production facility into one program, from media management to editing to motion graphics to color correction to audio mixing to final delivery.
-All those tools come with a learning curve, but Blackmagic has always focused on user experience, and while the interface isn’t exactly intuitive, it’s easy to get a hang of after watching some tutorials.
+All those tools come with a learning curve, but Blackmagic has always focused on user experience.
+While the interface isn’t exactly intuitive, it’s easy to get a hang of after watching some tutorials.

-The software includes all the expected editing tools, effects, and transitions, as well as highly customizable speed ramping and excellent tools for creating picture-in-picture videos.
+The software includes all the expected editing tools, effects, and transitions, as well as highly-customizable speed ramping and excellent tools for creating picture-in-picture videos.
 Given the software’s lineage, it’s not surprising that the color-correcting tools are some of the best in the world.
-One of the most useful elements in Resolve is its Cut page, which presents editors with a simplified timeline and tools for faster content creation when deadlines are looming.
+One of the most useful elements of Resolve is its Cut page, which presents editors with a simplified timeline and tools for faster content creation when deadlines are looming.

-Fusion is Resolves motion-graphics toolset, and it can create 2D and 3D text, animation, and other elements for your video.
+Fusion is Resolve’s motion-graphics toolset, and it can create 2D and 3D text, animation, and other elements for your video.
 And the Fairlight audio system provides mixing and processing for music, dialogue, voice-overs, and sound effects.
+If you decide that you need to really push your editing workflow, you can upgrade to DaVinci Resolve Studio, which has tons of additional effects and optimizations for a Hollywood-level editing experience.

 Why it made the cut: Premiere Rush is an easy-to-navigate app that’s ideal for on-the-go YouTubers, with output tools designed for use with all major social media sites making it our choice for the best video editing software for mobile devices.